Azure/CARML-Learn/docs/wiki/Lab 8 - Build an ACR-driven solution.md

 1. As you can see, Application Insights requires two parameters, `name` and `workspaceResourceId`.
 Please enter the details as follows
    - Add a `applicationInsightsWorkspaceName` parameter to the parameters section
    - Fill in the module properties as you did for the other resources (i.e. scope, deployment name).
-For the `workspaceResourceId` use the `resourceId` output of the `la`-module deployment.
+For the `workspaceResourceId` use the `resourceId` output of the `law`-module deployment.

     The result should look similar to: